docling-project/docling-ts/docling-components/README.md

 </docling-overlay>
 ```

-You can create your own annotation components by extending from the `DoclingAnnotationElement` class at `/src/annotation/AnnotationElement.ts` and annotating the class with `@customDoclingAnnotationElement('docling-my-first-annotation-component')` to have it registered as both a custom web element and as a default component for rendering document items.
+You can create your own annotation components by extending from the `DoclingAnnotationElement` class at `/src/annotation/AnnotationElement.ts` and annotating the class with `@customDoclingAnnotationElement('docling-my-first-annotation-component')` to have it registered as both a custom web element and as a default component for rendering document annotations.